Stephanie Eckelkamp |

 5. Boosts brain function

 Vitamin B3 supports proper brain functioning, and a severe deficiency has been associated with dementia, leading some researchers to believe that getting enough in your diet is crucial to the prevention of Alzheimer’s disease.
-Deficiency has also been associated with symptoms of psychosis, and supplemental nicotinic acid and nicotinamide has been used to treat schizophrenia.
+Deficiency has also been associated with symptoms of psychosis, and supplemental nicotinic acid and nicotinamide have been used to treat schizophrenia.

 The form of vitamin B3 known as NR is of particular interest when it comes to brain health and Alzheimer’s prevention.
 In a recent study, researchers created a strain of mice with features mimicking human Alzheimer’s disease.
 They then added an NR supplement to the drinking water of half the mice for three months.
 Over this period, researchers found that the NR-treated mice had less DNA damage, higher neuroplasticity, increased production of new neurons, and lower levels of neuronal damage.
 In the hippocampus area of the brain (where damage and loss of volume is found in people with dementia), NR seemed to clear existing DNA damage or prevent it from spreading further.
 The mice also performed better on memory tests.